-- 3. The Committee shall consult the Chairperson of the Board and the Chief Executive Officer of the Company, especially on matters relating to the appointment of Executive Directors and the remuneration of Senior Managers and Executive Directors.
-Any Director may request that the Committee consider the suitability of potential directorship candidates to cover any vacancies. - 4.
+- e) To verify information on remuneration of Directors and Senior Managers contained in the various corporate documents, including the Annual Report on Directors' Remuneration. - f) To submit to the Board the initiatives and proposals on remuneration it deems appropriate and provide information on proposals submitted to the Board and information the Company releases to shareholders annually regarding this issue. - g) To ensure that any conflicts of interest do not impair the independence of external advisers to the Committee in connection with the performance of its duties. - 3.
+The Committee shall consult the Chairperson of the Board and the Chief Executive Officer of the Company, especially on matters relating to the appointment of Executive Directors and the remuneration of Senior Managers and Executive Directors. - 4.
 The Committee is governed by the applicable legal regulations, by the Articles of Association, by these Regulations and by its own Regulations of Organisation and Functioning, which will be approved by the Board of Directors. - 5.
 The Committee shall meet at least four times a year, convened by its Chairperson.
 Each Committee meeting shall be reported at the first subsequent meeting of the full Board, and a copy of the minutes of the Committee proceedings shall be sent to every Director. - 6.
 The Committee shall design an annual work plan covering the main activities of the Committee during the year. - 7.
 The Committee may seek advice both internally and externally and request the attendance of Senior Management personnel of the Company and its Group, as deemed necessary in the performance of its duties.